 What is a potluck?

-This list of potluck ideas is filled with delicious dishes, so you’ll be prepared for the next party!
+This list of the best potluck ideas is filled with delicious dishes, so you’ll be prepared for the next party!

 Best Potluck Side Dishes

 Sides are a must for any potluck party!
 You can make all kinds of foods, add it to the table, and guests will grab what they like.
 Bring things like potato salad or coleslaw for summer potlucks, breads, veggies, or casseroles for any time.

 - Potato Salad: This recipe makes a large batch so it’s great for a crowd of people.
 Just keep it in the fridge until you’re ready to go!